Percent of TB Financing Expected from Domestic Sources

 Numerator

-NTP’s budget expected to be funded from domestic sources (including loans) during the reporting period (in US dollars)
+The amount of NTP’s budget received from domestic sources (including loans) during the reporting period (in U.S. dollars).

 Denominator

-NTP’s budget expected to be funded from all sources (domestic, the Global Fund to Fight AIDS, Tuberculosis and Malaria, USAID, and other sources) during the reporting period (in US Dollars)
+The amount of NTP’s budget received from all sources (domestic, the Global Fund to Fight AIDS, Tuberculosis and Malaria, USAID, and other sources) during the reporting period (in U.S. Dollars).

 Ref #